sange5/-alx-project-nexus/README.md

 🌍 Real-World Application
 This project simulates a backend system for online polling platforms that require real-time data processing.
 It offers developers hands-on experience with:
 ✅ Building scalable APIs for voting systems.
-✅ Optimizing database schemas for high-performance queries.
-✅ Documenting APIs for public access using Swagger.
+✅ Optimizing database schemas for high-performance queries ✅ Documenting APIs for public access using Swagger.

 🔍 Overview